-I’ve got one of those “first world problems” – an IT conference in London.
+Jebel Toubkal is my answer as to where to go hiking near London in the middle of winter!
+I’ve attending a work conference in London.
 In February.
 Really not a very good time of the year to go hiking in the UK.
 As fortune has it, one of my friends, who’s from the UK and has moved to Australia for a few years, suggested Morocco.
 Just a short flight away.
-And great walking… he’s also put me in contact with a local trekking guide, who took care of pretty much everything once we landed in Morocco…
+And great walking… he’s also put me in contact with a local trekking guide, who took care of pretty much everything once we landed in Morocco.
+We’re doing the overnight hike to Jebel Toubkal or Mount Toubkal – the highest mountain in North Africa.

 Day 1: Imlil to Toukbal Refuge

 We finally set off, up the valley from Imlil, past the Kasbah du Toubkal.
-Now a National Geographic “Unique Lodge”, the Kasbah du Toubkal was transformed from a crumbling ruin to an upmarket lodge by two British brothers who were visiting The Atlas Mountains in 1989.
+Now a National Geographic “Unique Lodge”, the Kasbah du Toubkal was transformed from a crumbling ruin to an upmarket lodge by two British brothers who visited the Atlas Mountains in 1989.

 Traversing the Mizane Valley, we pass the village of Aroumd (or Aremd), the largest Berber village in the Ait Mizane Valley.
 It’s a good example of the distinctive Moroccan architecture, which uses earth or mud brick called pisé, and has been influenced by Islamization during the Idrisid dynasty (Moorish exiles from Spain).